bravin-onwonga/Zuku-portal-clone/README.md

 ## Overview

 This is my final year project where I created a clone for the Zuku self-service portal.
-I added the online store which was on a separate website as well as creating new modules:
+I added the online store which was on a separate website as well as adding new features:
 - Invite a friend.
 - Change package.
 - Raise a ticket.